LincW0/Logisim-Connection-Language/README.md

 #### Beta0.7.1 update

  Changed LCL Format.
-Preparing for Beta1.0
+Preparing for Beta2.0

  Also changed headers from .hpp to .h

 #### Beta0.7.2 update

  Changed headers from .h back to .hpp

+### Beta1.0 update

+ Added a IDE made for LCL.

+ The IDE is a Qt application.